-- Design and implement a database schema for a given problem-domain. - Populate and query a database using SQL DML/DDL commands. - Declare and enforce integrity constraints on a database - Retrieve data using different SQL joins, subqueries and correlated queries.
+- Design and implement a database schema for a given problem domain. - Populate and query a database using SQL DML/DDL commands. - Declare and enforce integrity constraints on a database - Retrieve data using different SQL joins, subqueries, and correlated queries.

-(b) NoSQL Databases:
+(a) NoSQL Databases:

 - 1. Demonstrate to create Columnar, Big Table, Document Databases, Graph databases - 2.
 Demonstrate to insert, update and delete data in different types of databases. - 3.
-Demonstrate various techniques used to guery the database. - 4.
-Explain techniques to optimize querying using indexing. - Use different FIND techniques to query the document in mongodb. - Use the sort() to sort the records. - Use the logical operators to query the document. - Use the conditional operators in mongodb to query the document. - 5.
+Demonstrate various techniques used to query the database. - 4.
+Explain techniques to optimize querying using indexing. - Use different FIND techniques to query the document in MongoDB. - Use the sort() to sort the records. - Use the logical operators to query the document. - Use the conditional operators in MongoDB to query the document. - 5.
 Demonstrate the methods to analyze data using aggregation techniques. - 6.
 Explain the techniques of splitting data across machines. - 7.
-Demonstrate LIMIT() and SKIP() methods in mongodb. - 8.
-Demonstrate example for Text Searching in Mongodb. - 9.
-Demonstrate the usage different remove methodologies to remove documents from collections.
+Demonstrate LIMIT() and SKIP() methods in MongoDB. - 8.
+Demonstrate an example for Text Searching in MongoDB. - 9.
+Demonstrate the usage of differeremovalove methodologies to remove documents from collections.